Distillation of supersinglet states: Allowed operations

 \section{Allowed operations}

-We now introduce the allowed operations that may be used in our distillation protocol.
+In the preceding sections, we presented the basic properties of the physical system and supersinglets.
+We now introduce the allowed operations that are used in our distillation protocol.
 Our primary constraint is that all operations in the main distillation sequence should only use LOCC.